izmalkovv/carbook/privacy.md

 ***In Short:** We keep your information for as long as necessary to fulfill the purposes outlined in this Privacy Notice unless otherwise required by law.*

 We will only keep your personal information for as long as it is necessary for the purposes set out in this Privacy Notice, unless a longer retention period is required or permitted by law (such as tax, accounting, or other legal requirements).
-No purpose in this notice will require us keeping your personal information for longer than the period of time in which users have an account with us.

-When we have no ongoing legitimate business need to process your personal information, we will either delete or anonymize such information, or, if this is not possible (for example, because your personal information has been stored in backup archives), then we will securely store your personal information and isolate it from any further processing until deletion is possible.
+**Active accounts.** While your account is active, we retain your vehicle records, service history, attached photos, mileage logs, reminders, AI suggestions, and account preferences in Google Firestore and Firebase Storage indefinitely so the app remains usable across devices and reinstalls.

+**Account deletion.** When you delete your account through Settings → Delete account, the app:
+1. Deletes your local data on the device.
+2. Removes your Firebase Authentication user record.
+3. Triggers a server-side cascading wipe (a Firebase Cloud Function named `onUserDeleted`) that recursively removes:
+   - your user document and all nested vehicle / service-record / reminder / suggestion / attachment subcollections;
+   - your subscription record;
+   - any per-account rate-limit records;
+   - any transient documents (pending receipt scans, car-image requests) keyed to your account;
+   - your scan-image blobs in Firebase Storage.

+**Backups.** Firestore data is automatically backed up to Google Cloud Storage on a weekly schedule.
+Backups are retained for 30 days under a lifecycle rule, after which they are permanently deleted by Google Cloud.
+Your data may therefore persist in encrypted backups for up to 30 days following account deletion before it is fully purged.

 ## 9. HOW DO WE KEEP YOUR INFORMATION SAFE?